dmitryduev/ztf-wd/readme.md

 #### Using `docker-compose` (for production)

-Change rico.caltech.edu on line 40 in `docker-compose.yml` and line 76 in `traefik/traefik.toml` to your domain.
+Change `rico.caltech.edu` on line 40 in `docker-compose.yml` and line 88 in `traefik/traefik.toml` to your domain.

-Run `docker-compose` for start the service:
+Run `docker-compose` to start the service:
 ```bash
 docker-compose up --build -d
 ```